azreco/azreco-asr-python/README.md

 # How to get user id and token?

-To get user id and API token, send an email to info@azreco.az.
+To get user id and API token, send a request to info@azreco.az.
-To confirm your email, we will ask you some details about your purpose in using API.
+To confirm your request, we will ask you some details about your purpose in using API.